 I want to earn an average of £x per month, working x days per month/ x months per year.

 Smaller specific sub-goals can flow from the main goals.
 This is where detailed planning should form more relevant and achievable goals that can be time-bound and measurable.

-Review your goals, if they aren’t specific, measurable, achievable, relevant and time-bound rewrite them.
-The goals you write now aren’t permanent; think about the short to medium-term.
-That way you can focus on what you need to do now while working towards the bigger picture.
+Review your goals and if they aren’t specific, measurable, achievable, relevant and time-bound rewrite them.
+The goals you write now aren’t permanent – think about the short to medium-term.
+That way, you can focus on what you need to do now while working towards the bigger picture.
 The plan is a working document so when you review it, goals can evolve and move with your aspirations.

 Take each goal and map out how you are going to achieve it.
 Again make the tasks SMART – that way you can measure your progress.

 A business plan is a living document.
 Set review dates to check your progress against the goals and targets you set.
 This enables you to take action when results slip or the direction of your business isn’t in line with your longer-term goals.